The Astounding, Years-Long Corruption Involving Comey and Mueller

 Comey was advising them on the legality of their operations.

-Comey got another $6 million working for one of the world's largest head funds.
+Comey got another $6 million working for one of the world's largest head funds, an additional $500,000 for unused vacation time.

-Then when Comey was in and Mueller's out in 2013, oh Mel Mueller left and he started a consulting firm.
+Then when Comey was in and Mueller's out in 2013, oh, Mel Mueller left and he started a consulting firm.

-Probably that had previously, you know, now Comey's helping him, apparently.
+That had previously, you know, now Comey's helping him, apparently.

-Despite making a public spectacle protecting, if you remember the case in San Bernardino, the terrorist privacy.
+Mueller's former clients, you know, the paragon of privacy, Apple, well, they did provide the special counsel with access to Paul Manafort's iCloud, despite making a public spectacle protecting, if you remember the case in San Bernardino, the terrorist privacy.

-Well, they knew because they had a spy inside of the entire Russian network in America that were bribing and extorting and money laundering and kickbacks.
+Uranium 1 Cipheus review was compromised from the start by both political and financial interests, and the FBI, DOJ, well, they knew because they had a spy inside of the entire Russian network in America that were bribing and extorting and money laundering and kickbacks.

 They knew it all.